-The Government Affairs and Public Policy (GAPP) Department of SAG-AFTRA is actively engaged in the support or opposition of various federal legislative issues that impact our membership.
-These federal issues include, but are not limited to:
+The Government Affairs and Public Policy (GAPP) Department of SAG-AFTRA is actively engaged in the support or opposition of legislative and policy matters that impact our membership, including the following:

-Public Performance Royalties: SAG-AFTRA will continue to fight to make sure recording artists and performers are fairly compensated for the public performances of their work, on terrestrial, satellite and internet radio.
-For more information on the policy issues affecting our recording artist members, please visit the following websites: http://musicfirstcoalition.org/ and http://www.soundexchange.com/
+Public Performance Royalties & pre-1972 Sound Recordings - SAG-AFTRA continues to fight to ensure recording artists and performers are fairly compensated for the public performances of their work on terrestrial, satellite and Internet radio.
+For information on current legislation we strongly support, please visit the following websites: http://musicfirstcoalition.org/ and http://www.soundexchange.com/